pyeve/cerberus/docs/validation-rules.rst

 type
 ----
-Tests whether the field value's type matches the specified type.
-A single specification can either be a class, one of the names (as string) that strictly map to one type documented in the following table or a name of the abstract types from the :mod:`collections.abc` module.
-Note that the extent of the latter depends on the used Python version and the names are camel-cased (e.g.
+Tests whether the field value's type matches (one of) the specified type(s).
+There are several ways a type can be specified, each with dis-/advantages regarding different usage aspects:

+- any object like classes or abstract types that can be used as second argument to the builtin's :func:`isinstance` function
+- strings that reference either one of the named,
+  - strict types whose mapping to actual types are documented in the table below
+  - abstract types that map to the types from the :mod:`collections.abc` module
+    - their extend depends on the Python version
-``Set`` or ``MutableMapping``).
+    - these are are camel-cased (e.g. ``Set`` or ``MutableMapping``)
+  - :ref:`custom types <new-types>` that can be defined per :class:`~cerberus.Validator` class
+- generic aliases from the :mod:`typing` module, including compound types
+  - type parameters that are given as string have Cerberus' semantics of named types and are not resolved like static type checkers do, e.g.
+    ``Set["string"]`` is a valid type specification

 Named types allow the serialization of schemas and the exclusion of particular subtypes.
-You can also extend the named types to support :ref:`custom types <new-types>`.

 .. list-table::
    :header-rows: 1